rustware/ruxy/README.md

 How Ruxy optimizes for high performance:
 1. There is no JS runtime on the server to slow your app down.
-2. Ruxy renders your application without a single allocation.
+2. Ruxy renders your application from pre-rendered static chunks.
-3. Despite its flexibility, routing doesn't allocate as well.
+3. Despite its flexibility, routing doesn't allocate.
 4. Ruxy is `async` – no expensive thread pre-emptions.
 5. Ruxy's async model doesn't require synchronization ([read more](#Thread-per-core)).